Crossings at Siesta Key: Enclosed mall

 The mall, by that point named Southgate Plaza, was fully enclosed in 1988.
 In August 1991, Maison Blanche sold its Southgate Plaza location and six others on the Gulf Coast of Florida to Dillard's.
 In 1994, Publix moved to a larger store across the street.
 The Publix building became Saks Fifth Avenue in 1996.
 Following the opening of Saks Fifth Avenue, the mall was renovated to include more upscale stores such as Williams Sonoma, Ann Taylor, and Banana Republic.

 Westfield Group bought the mall in 2002, renaming it Westfield Shoppingtown Southgate.
 Burdines was renamed Burdines-Macy's on January 30, 2004 as the brands were merged by their parent company.
 On March 6, 2005, the Burdines name was officially dropped and the stores were fully merged into Macy's, who still operates at the mall today.
 The "Shoppingtown" suffix in the mall's name was dropped in June 2005, and the mall became Westfield Southgate.

 In 2012, Saks Fifth Avenue confirmed that it would relocate to the Mall at University Town Center, a new mall being built in Sarasota by Taubman Centers.
 Dillard's closed their doors at Southgate in 2014, also relocating to the Mall at University Town Center.
 In late 2014, Cobb Theatres announced it would take over the Saks space for a "Cinebistro" concept.

 On June 1, 2017 the mall was renamed Westfield Siesta Key.
 Lucky's Market and LA Fitness opened in sections of the former Dillard's space in 2017.
 Lucky's Market closed on February 12, 2020 with the rest of the chain's Florida stores.
 Westfield sold their share of the mall to their partner, O’Connor Capital Partners, in December 2020, and the mall was renamed Crossings at Siesta Key.

 Crossings at Siesta Key was sold to Benderson Development in 2022, the same company who owns Mall at University Town Center.

+On January 9, 2025, it was announced that Macy's store would be closing as part of a plan to close 66 stores nationwide.
+The store closed on March 23, 2025, which left the mall with no anchors, cementing its status as a dead mall.